 - 1 governing body in development of the annual comprehensive plan. - 2 The advisory committee shall consist of no less than 10 nor more - 3 than 16 members and shall be appointed by the governing body.
 At - 4 least two of the members shall be persons recovering from alcohol - 5 use disorder and at least two of the members shall be persons - 6 recovering from substance use disorder.
-The committee shall - 7 include the county prosecutor or his designee, a wide range of - 8 public and private organizations involved in the treatment of - 9 alcohol use disorders and substance use disorder-related problems - 10 and other individuals with interest or experience in issues - 11 concerning alcohol substance use disorder and substance use 12 disorder.
-Each committee shall, to the maximum extent feasible, - represent the various socioeconomic, racial and ethnic groups of the - 14 county in which it serves. - Within 60 days of the effective date of P.L.1989, c.51 - 16 (C.26:2BB-1 et al.), the Local Advisory Committee on Alcohol Use - 17 Disorder and Substance Use Disorder shall organize and elect a - 18 chairman from among its members. - e.
-The Deputy Commissioner for the Division of Mental Health - and Addiction Services shall review the county plan pursuant to a procedure developed by the deputy commissioner.
-In determining - whether to approve an annual comprehensive plan under this act, - 23 the deputy commissioner shall consider whether the plan is - 24 designed to meet the goals and objectives of the "[Alcoholism] - 25 Alcohol Use Disorder Treatment and Rehabilitation Act," P.L.1975, - 26 c.305 (C.26:2B-7 et seq.) and the "Narcotic and Drug Abuse - 27 Control Act of 1969," P.L.1969, c.152 (C.26:2G-1 et seq.) and - 28 whether implementation of the plan is feasible.
+The committee shall - 7 include the county prosecutor or his designee, a wide range of 8 - public and private organizations involved in the treatment of - 9 alcohol use disorders and substance use disorder-related problems 10 and other individuals with interest or experience in issues - 11 concerning alcohol substance use disorder and substance use - 12 disorder.
+Each committee shall, to the maximum extent feasible, - represent the various socioeconomic, racial and ethnic groups of the 13 - 14 county in which it serves. - 15 Within 60 days of the effective date of P.L.1989, c.51 - 16 (C.26:2BB-1 et al.), the Local Advisory Committee on Alcohol Use - 17 Disorder and Substance Use Disorder shall organize and elect a - 18 chairman from among its members. - 19 The Deputy Commissioner for the Division of Mental Health - 20 and Addiction Services shall review the county plan pursuant to a - 21 procedure developed by the deputy commissioner.
+In determining 22 - whether to approve an annual comprehensive plan under this act, 23 the deputy commissioner shall consider whether the plan is - 24 designed to meet the goals and objectives of the "[Alcoholism] - Alcohol Use Disorder Treatment and Rehabilitation Act," P.L.1975, 25 - 26 c.305 (C.26:2B-7 et seq.) and the "Narcotic and Drug Abuse - 27 Control Act of 1969," P.L.1969, c.152 (C.26:2G-1 et seq.) and - 28 whether implementation of the plan is feasible.
 Each county plan - 29 submitted to the deputy commissioner shall be presumed valid; - 30 provided it is in substantial compliance with the provisions of this - 31 act.
-Where the department fails to approve a county plan, the county - may request a court hearing on that determination. - 33 (cf: P.L.2017, c.131, s.81)
+Where the department fails to approve a county plan, the county - 32 may request a court hearing on that determination. - 33 (cf: P.L.2017, c.131, s.81)

-- 109. Section 5 of P.L.1983, c.531 (C.26:2B-34) is amended to read as follows: - 5. a.
-Allotments to each county whose annual comprehensive plan is approved pursuant to the provisions of section 4 of this act shall be made on the basis of the following formula: - 40 County Allotment = Population of County x Total Funds 41 Appropriated
+- 109. Section 5 of P.L.1983, c.531 (C.26:2B-34) is amended to 35 read as follows: 36 - 37 5. a.
+Allotments to each county whose annual comprehensive 38 plan is approved pursuant to the provisions of section 4 of this act 39 shall be made on the basis of the following formula: - 40 County Allotment = Population of County x Total Funds 41 Appropriated in which Need in County and Need in State are estimates of the prevalence of [alcoholism] alcohol use disorder according to the current New Jersey Behavioral Health Services Plan.
+The funds dedicated for the provision of educational programs from the Alcohol Education, Rehabilitation and Enforcement Fund shall be allocated to the counties on the basis of this formula.